goofy2k/MIDI-sequencer/README.md

 Better,  replace calls to RtMidi by call to your own RtBLEMidi class !

 BE AWARE of the limited firmware space!
+  There is probably room for 4 MB!
+Have a look at partition settings!